 3. Don’t put testimonials in carousels.
 This is a hill I will die on.
 Every time I see someone do this, they’ve stuck some of the best stuff at the end, where people might never see it.

-Also: edit your testimonials.
-Judiciously.
-This is one of the most common mistakes I see when service providers DIY their own website copy—long testimonials with a lot of filler.
+Also: edit your testimonials This is one of the most common mistakes I see when wedding vendors DIY their own website copy—they use long testimonials with a lot of filler.

 Just because a client wrote a 300-word review does not mean that you need to use every word.
 Pluck out the relevant sentences.
 Be ruthless (just make sure your edits don’t change the meaning of what they said).
-Chop things up into shorter paragraphs.
+Chop things up into shorter paragraphs, as in the example above, where the standout quote is in larger text.

 “As seen in”

-If you’re a wedding photographer, maybe your work has been featured in industry-leading blogs like Style Me Pretty, print magazines like Brides, or on popular Instagram accounts like Over the Moon.
+If you’re a wedding vendor, your work may have been featured in blogs like Style Me Pretty, print magazines like Brides, or on popular Instagram accounts like Over the Moon.
+By adding the logos of those publications to your site (especially on your homepage), you’re showing that you’ve received their stamp of approval, and you benefit from their good reputation.

-There are plenty of variations here—another popular option is an “As heard on” bar featuring the logos of podcasts you’ve spoken on.
+There are plenty of variations here—another popular option is an “As heard on” bar featuring the logos of podcasts you’ve spoken on, or logos of conferences where you’ve been a featured speaker.

-When using this kind of social proof, confirm that you have permission to feature the logo.
+When using this kind of social proof, confirm that you have permission to feature a publication’s logo.
 Some publications, like The New York Times, charge a licensing fee to display their logo on your site.
+Vogue is also getting stricter, and you can no longer watermark photos with their logo.

 By the numbers